SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Unit tests test a unit of code (where that might be a module, function or record).
 Unit tests are generally quite fast.
+Unit tests should never require you to e.g. do special things to your environment.
 End to end testing tests that with a given input, the program will flow correctly and the correct final state will be reached
+{{c3::Integration testing}} is testing whether {{c1::separate modules}} {{c2::work together as intended}}
+Integration test can refer to testing only very few modules, the whole system in isolation, or the whole system incl externals, making it very confusing.
+Unit tests may be narrowly defined as testing one unit only with test doubles, or more broadly as testing a few units, thus overlapping with the narrow definition of integration tests

 ## principles